jozefg/drafts/focusing.markdown

 polarized connectives, let's see how this all fits into a coherent system.

 Our system is broken up into 3 judgments.
-The first is `Γ; Ω ⊢ A` in which we repeatedly apply invertible rules.
+The first is `Γ; Ω ⊢ A`. `Ω` is an ordered list of things which we might invert upon.
+In this judgment we basically apply as many invertible rules as many places as we can.

-    Γ, A⁻; Q
+     Γ, A⁻; Q ⊢ U
+    ——————————————
+    Γ; ↓A⁻, Q ⊢ U

 ## Proving This

 ## Wrap Up